cmaureir/cpython_tutorial/tutorial/excercises/07_helloworld_zig.md

 The project that enables Zig to be an option to write Python extensions is called Ziggy PyDust.

-The binding generator uses `poetry` to handle projects, and requires some configuration.
+The binding generator uses `poetry` to handle projects and requires some configuration.

 First, create a `pyproject.toml` file with the following content: